isleeponcouch/toblog/content/articles/2026-06-13-fable-we-hardly-knew-ye.md

 Fabes would also stubbornly lock in on a direction and it would be difficult to steer it any other way, requiring at least a new session, but likely also the deletion of other artefacts.

-Goodbye Fabes mate, we hardly knew ye.
+Farewell Fabes mate, we hardly knew ye.